-We use the terms Adjusted EBITDA and Adjusted Net Income (Loss) throughout this Report.
+We use the terms Adjusted EBITDA and Adjusted Net Income throughout this Report.
 Adjusted EBITDA, as we define it, is a non-US GAAP measure.
-We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) restructuring gain and other, net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency gain, net, (v) derivative valuation gain, net and (vi) restatement related expenses.
-EBITDA for the periods indicated is defined as net income before interest expense, net, income tax expenses, and depreciation and amortization.
+We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) restructuring and other charges (gain), net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net and (vi) restatement related expenses.
+EBITDA for the periods indicated is defined as net income (loss) before interest expense, net, income tax expenses, and depreciation and amortization.